How can I set minimum and maximum adorer constraints on my schedule?

 This setting also affects how many "needed" adorers are shown on the schedule.
 For example, if an hour needs 2 adorers, and only 1 is signed up, then the hour is displayed as "1 needed".
 This helps new adorers sign up for an hour with the greatest need.

 The schedule will highlight "urgent" hours (those needing more than 1 adorer) if the "Highlight urgently needed hours" checkbox is checked.
-You may want to disable this when first setting up your schedule, and enable it later as your schedule fills out.
+You may want to disable this when first setting up your schedule, and enable it later as your schedule fills up.
 Configure this setting at Admin » Settings » Schedule.

 Many chapels have a legal restriction on how many adorers can gather at one time (for example, an occupancy limit or global pandemic—yikes!).
 In this case, you can define the maximum number of adorers who may sign up at one time.